snap-stanford/covid-mobility/README.md

 ## Regenerating results

 1. **Setting up virtualenv**.
-Our code is run in a conda environment.
+Our code is run in a conda environment, with all analysis performed on a Linux Ubuntu system.
 You can set up this environment by running `conda env create --prefix YOUR_PATH_HERE --file safegraph_env_v3.yml`.
 Once you have set up the environment, activate it prior to running any code by running `source YOUR_PATH_HERE/bin/activate`.

 2. **Downloading datasets**.